-The fair value of the Bank's investment in Visa Inc. (class C shares in 2022) is presented as listed equity instrument in the table above.
+The fair value of the Group's investment in Visa Inc. (class C shares in 2023 and in 2022) is presented as listed equity instrument in the table above.

-These FVOCI investments contain long term investments in companies where the Bank does not have significant influence.
+These FVOCI investments contain long term investments in companies where the Group does not have significant influence.
+These participations are not consolidated.